 No prior experience is necessary to sign up.
-Courses are equally beneficial for beginners and people with web dev experience who want to acquire real life skills or learn additional topics and best practices, and join a community of techies who will be of support after the courses end.
+Courses are equally beneficial for beginners as those with previous expertise.
+Acquire real life skills, learn additional topics and best practices, and join a community of techies who will be of support after the courses end.

 All our instructors are local, experienced professionals in the field of website development and technology, and are passionately involved in growing the local tech community.
-The technology skills presented in these courses are current, relevant to today’s job market, and based on industry best practices.
+The technology skills presented in these courses are current and relevant to today’s job market and based on industry best practices.

 - Increase the value you can provide to clients on content development and website design

 - Know the most important keys to leverage for Search Engine Optimization, SEO

 - Understand how your websites can leverage the internet for optimal business strategy

 - Save time and money with website professionals you hire

 - Build your website for your own business endeavors

 - Improve employability by developing a universally-needed skill set

 - Begin a new career

 - Empower yourself to build an effective website presence for a personal passion or business endeavor

 Students are provided with a hands-on introduction to the universal architecture of the web.
 This course covers website construction with HTML5 and CSS, design and usability concepts, website hosting and administration.
 Students will learn how to build a simple, professional-class website.

 In this course, students will extend their knowledge of HTML5 & CSS in building multipage websites.Students will explore CSS strategies for managing multi-column layout, responsive design principles, CSS drop-down menus, tables, forms, multimedia.

 Website Development - Part I or equivalent knowledge (instructor-approved).